 EMGIP (Émigré Memorial German Internship Program) offers internship opportunities for U.S. and Canadian students in the German parliament, the Bundestag.
 The internships are two months long and we try to match the position with the student’s interests and experiences.
 Interns will be placed within the Verwaltung, preferably with a Sekretariat working for their preferred Ausschuss.
 In addition to contributing to the respective offices, interns have the opportunity to study legislative and administrative procedures in the German parliament.
-Please see also EMGIP Landtag in the German State Parliaments administered by Cultural Vistas.
+Please visit the EMGIP Landtag page on culturalvistas.org.

 DAAD programs are helping to create goodwill and professional relationships that will help build a solid basis for relations between Germany and North America.
 EMGIP Internships were founded in 1965 by Professors Louise Holborn and George Romoser with the assistance of many scholars of German affairs, especially in the social sciences and contemporary history, and with the financial and planning aid of various German offices also interested in encouraging the development of future generations of German experts.
 In view of the contributions of German émigrés, the experiential program was named Émigré Memorial German Internship Program.